yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ![pca-line](../assets/images/20220507/pca_line.png)
 *Credit: [OpenCV.org](https://docs.opencv.org/3.4/d1/dee/tutorial_introduction_to_pca.html)*

-As such, if we denote x-axis (horizontal) for feature 1, y-axis (vertical) axis for feature 2, then we'd have a classic 2D Cartesian coordinate plane, with points in (x, y), for feature 1 and feature 2 values respectively.
-If we simply drop all feature 2 data, then all the points will "fall" on the x-axis since we now only have values from feature 1.
+As such, if we denote x-axis (horizontal) for feature 1, y-axis (vertical) axis for feature 2, then we'd have a classic 2D Cartesian coordinate plane, with data points in the form of (x, y), for feature 1 and feature 2 values respectively.
+If we simply drop all the values from feature 2, then all the points will "fall" on the x-axis since we now only have values from feature 1.
 Vice versa for dropping all the values from feature 1.
 Mathematically, we call this "fall" experience a "projection".

-The trick is, should we continue on the previous x/y axis projections, what if we find a new axis (line) for all the data point to project to, in a way that the maximum diversity / representation of the datasets is met?
+The trick is, should we continue on the previous x/y axis projections, what if we find a new axis (line) for all the data points to project to, in a way that the maximum diversity / representation of the datasets is met?
 If we succeed in finding such a line as shown in the visual above, then we've reduced the data dimensionality from 2D -> 1D, cuz we can then use 1 axis instead of 2 to represent.
 Similarly, we could reduce N-dimensional datasets to N-1 ones.

 Note that this particular 2D visual looks awfully like a linear regression but it is actually very different.
 In linear regression, the y-axis would be the function value instead of a peer feature.
 It's an entirely different scenario.

-In math, we use variance formulas to denote the diversity of the data:
+In math, we use variance to denote the diversity of the data:

 ![variance](../assets/images/20220507/var.png)

 where μ denotes the average of the data.
 If we do a "demean" process that normalizes the data, then μ would become 0.
 So the variance formula would be even simpler to compute.

-If this 2D example, if we use `X` as the dataset, `w` to represent the line/axis we so desire to find, which in this case would be a 2D vector.
-Then all of the data, after projection to this new `w` axis, with the "demean" and some vector calculation, we'd end up a target function to maximize:
+In this 2D example, if we denote `X` as the dataset, and `w` as the line/axis we so desire to find, which in this case would be a 2D vector.
+Then all of the data, after projection to this new `w` axis, together with the "demean" operation and some vector calculation, we'd end up a target function to maximize:

 ![var_w](../assets/images/20220507/var_w.png)